Microchip-MPLAB-Harmony/net_apps_pic32mz/docs/GUID-91DACBA9-7604-4BAE-8BEE-D3EB8B3AEB4E.md

         ![required_hardware](GUID-D271A617-441D-4CA4-B92C-BCD1DF80C669-low.png)

-    -   No hardware related configuration or jumper setting changes are necessary.
-Connect the mini USB cable from the computer to the USB DEBUG connector on the PIC32MZ EF Ethernet Starter Kit
+    -   No hardware related configuration or jumper setting changes are necessary.<br />Connect the mini USB cable from the computer to the USB DEBUG connector on the PIC32MZ EF Ethernet Starter Kit

     -   Connect the mini USB cable from the computer to the USB-UART connector on the PIC32MZ EF Starter Kit